dawsonp-zwickroell/typescript-deprecated/README.md

   <a name="one-file-per-class"></a><a name="25.7"></a>
   - [25.7](#one-file-per-class) Use one file for one class or interface.
 Name the file like the class but use lower camelCase for the file.

+  **DEPRECATED:** IDE should aid in finding classes or interfaces independent of the location.
+Additionally it prevents import-statements for each and every interface/class file.
+One-file-per-class does not seem to reflect the standard, e.g. the file [types.ts of typescript repo](https://github.com/microsoft/TypeScript/blob/main/src/compiler/types.ts) comprises multiple interfaces in one file.

 > Why?
 Putting several classes or interfaces into a single file makes it harder to navigate and find those entities.

     ```typescript
     // bad